-According to PwC’s report on XAI, AI has a $15.7 trillion of opportunity by 2030.
-However, as AI tools become more advanced, more computations are done in a “black box” that humans can hardly comprehend.
-This lack of explainability is unable to satisfy the need for transparency, trust, and a good understanding of expected business outcomes.
-Explainability is key to enterprise adoption of AI because people don’t easily trust a machine’s recommendations that they don’t thoroughly understand.
+As AI tools become more advanced, more computations are done in a “black box” that humans can hardly comprehend.
+This approach is problematic since it prevents transparency, trust and model understanding.
+After all, people don’t easily trust a machine’s recommendations that they don’t thoroughly understand.
+Explainable Artificial Intelligence (XAI) comes in to solve the black box problem.

 What is XAI?